-How to Iron a Shirt
+How to Perfectly Iron a Shirt Every Time

 Starting with the sleeves, work from the cuffs to the armhole seam and make quick strokes with your iron, applying steady pressure as you go.
-Remember that it's important to work quickly so you don't burn the fabric.
+Remember that it's important to work quickly so as not to burn the fabric.
 Repeat with the other cuff and sleeve.
 If the shirt has a yoke (a panel of fabric across the upper back), push the iron horizontally, moving parallel to the stitching.
 The rest of the back can be ironed in a vertical direction from the yoke to the bottom of the shirt.
 Then, iron the inside of the front tab of the shirt.
 Don't forget to iron the pocket from the inside, too.
 Repeat everything on the other side.

 The last step is to iron the collar.
-Start on the underside first.
-Dampen it with a bit of laundry sizing, which helps achieve a perfect press without the stiffness of starch).
-Turn it over and iron across the other side.
-Lastly, fold the collar neatly down and iron across the stitching.
-If, at any point, you have trouble with a wrinkle, hit it with a burst of moisture from the steam function or your spritzing bottle.
-Again, water is your best friend when you're working on getting that perfect finish.
+Start on the underside, foregoing starch and dampening the fabric with a bit of laundry sizing, which helps achieve a perfect press without the stiffness.
+Next, turn the collar over and iron across the other side.
+Finally, fold the collar neatly down and iron across the stitching.
+If at any point you have trouble with a wrinkle, spray the area with a burst of moisture from the steam function or your spritzing bottle.
+Don't be afraid of a little wetness, water is your best friend in the journey to producing the perfectly laundered garment.
 Once you are done, place the shirt on a hanger, buttoning only the top button to keep it in place.

 How to Maintain Your Iron